 Is Mountain Biking an Extreme Sport?

-Mountain biking is an extreme sport.
+While mountain biking is an extreme sport.
 Mountain biking is a very broad term for different disciplines that involve riding bikes on a mountain.
 The lycra-clad cross country aspect of the sport might not be considered “extreme,” but there are certainly at least a few aspects of the sport that definitely fall under the extreme umbrella.
 Extreme sports are defined as those that are dangerous and exciting.
 The following disciplines in mountain biking fit this description as extreme sports:

 Freeride is a form of mountain biking that includes a number of different aspects that could be considered extreme.
 It combines dirt jumping and downhill and places emphasis on tricks and style as well as riding technical trail features.
 Probably the most well-known and extreme event of the freeride calendar is the Red Bull Rampage event, where a select group of riders build features in Utah and pick the best lines to ride.